Approval Rules

 - Assignee 4

-If reapproval criteria are not met, all assignee approval flags are set to false, with each assignee and entry dependent on the approval before it.
+If the reapproval criteria are not met, the system sets all assignee approval flags to false, and each assignee and entry depends on the approval before it.

-On submittal, this presents a simple linear flow.
-Assignee 1 is tasked with the first approval, followed by Assignee 2, and so forth:
+When you submit, the system presents a simple linear flow.
+Assignee 1 handles the first approval, followed by Assignee 2, and so on:

 - Entry 1